Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability

 \subsection{The open magnetosphere}

-\indexit{magnetosphere: open field} [H-I:10.3.3] ``At the location of the planets, \indexit{interplanetary magnetic field}the interplanetary magnetic field is weak in the sense that the energy density of the magnetic field is very small in comparison to the kinetic energy density of solar wind bulk flow, or equivalently ${v_{\rm A}}^2 \ll {v_{\rm sw}}^2$ [(see Sect.~\ref{sec:solwindenergy})].
-The flow of solar wind plasma past the magnetospheric obstacle deforms the magnetic field lines within the magnetosheath and drapes them around the magnetopause, a process well modeled at Earth ({\em cf.}\ Sect.~H-I:11.4).
+\indexit{magnetosphere!open} \ors[I:10.3.3] ``At the location of the planets, \indexit{interplanetary!magnetic field}the interplanetary magnetic field is weak in the sense that the energy density of the magnetic field is very small in comparison to the kinetic energy density of solar wind bulk flow, or equivalently ${v_{\rm A}}^2 \ll {v_{\rm sw}}^2$ [(see Sect.~\ref{sec:solwindenergy})].
+The flow of solar wind plasma past the magnetospheric obstacle deforms the magnetic field lines within the magnetosheath and drapes them around the magnetopause, a process well modeled at Earth ({\em cf.}\ Sect.~I:11.4).
 The magnetic field is amplified and may become dynamically no longer negligible as the magnetopause is approached, but the total pressure is in general not greatly modified, an increase of magnetic pressure often being offset by a decrease of plasma pressure.
 One might therefore anticipate that the effect of the interplanetary magnetic field on planetary magnetospheres should be minimal.

-What is overlooked in the above discussion is the possibility that, through the process of \indexit{magnetic reconnection}{\em magnetic reconnection} [\ldots], the magnetic field lines from the planet may become connected with those of the interplanetary magnetic field, to produce the magnetically \indexit{magnetosphere: open}{\em open magnetosphere}, sketched in Fig.~\ref{fig:OMS} for the simplest case of the interplanetary magnetic field parallel\indexit{magnetopause} to the planetary dipole moment [(and thus with antiparallel fields at their interface)].
+What is overlooked in the above discussion is the possibility that, through the process of \indexit{magnetic!reconnection}{\em magnetic reconnection} [\ldots], the magnetic field lines from the planet may become connected with those of the interplanetary magnetic field, to produce the magnetically \indexit{magnetosphere!open}{\em open magnetosphere}, sketched in Fig.~\ref{fig:OMS} for the simplest case of the interplanetary magnetic field parallel\indexit{magnetopause} to the planetary dipole moment [(and thus with antiparallel fields at their interface)].